likit/gimme_protocols/README.md

 _Note: These steps take days to finish and some of them need to be run on a big-mem computer.
-You can skip this step and use pre-preprocessed data to reproduce results and plots included in the paper._

 ###Quality trimming
 Run condetri: